Stolen stimulus checks found inside vehicle at Olympic National Park, officials say

 A Washington man is being investigated after officials said more than 100 pieces of stolen mail — including stimulus checks — were found inside his car in Olympic National Park.

-The Clallam County Sheriff’s Office said deputies on Tuesday spotted in the park a black Dodge Durango, which has been seen on video surveillance in connection to recent mail theft incidents.
+The Clallam County Sheriff’s Office said deputies on Tuesday spotted in the park a black Dodge Durango, which has been seen on video surveillance in connection with recent mail theft incidents, on Hurricane Ridge Road in the park.

 Police said they found Michael Riley, 32, of Port Angeles near the car.